sgoel97/blog/content/blog/full-stack/index.md

 </figure>

 For our final project, we're going to take the social media platform frontend you built out earlier and turn it into a fully built-out app with a database, a backend, middleware, and a frontend, following the MERN stack to put it all together.
 You should already have a frontend ready (if not, you can go back to the section covering the first part of this project to get a sense of the spec), so all that's left is creating the database, the API, and then connecting your frontend to the API.

+Similarly to the first social media platform we built, I'm not going to include any tutorials or walkthroughs for this project.
+Building ideas without guidelines and making your own design decisions are extremely important skills for developers, and an over-reliance on tutorials or reference implementations can lead to a rude awakening on a real-world project.
+Remember that the internet is every developer's best friend and that learning to look for the right thing when dealing with an issue is a key skill.

 The first step will be creating a database.
 While most social media apps use SQL databases since most of the data from the app is pretty structured, we're going to use a MongoDB NoSQL database for ease of use, since NoSQL databases tend to be easier to use for beginners.
 Take some time to figure out your schema and initialize a MongoDB database to use in our app.